CharliePoole/statiq-site/input/family-history/people/thomas-john-poole.md

-Title: Thomas John Poole
+Person: Poole, Thomas John
 Lead: (1914-1964)
-Published: 11/16/2020
-Tags: Poole Family
+Birth: 8/20/1914
+Death: 11/19/1964
 ---
-<p class="comment">This page contains notes about the life of my uncle Tom, my father's brother,
-whom I knew as a child.
-In addition to information found in my research, I have freely mixed in observations based on my own memories.
-It's also a work in progress and I'll update it as I get more information.</p>

-Tom was born on August 20, 1914, the youngest child of William and Mary Poole.
+Thomas John Poole was born on August 20, 1914, the youngest child of William and Mary Poole.
+He was named after a previous child Thomas, who died at the age of two months in 1907.

-At the time, they were living in Brooklyn, most likely at 174 Hull Street.
+At the time of his birth, the family was living in Brooklyn, most likely at 174 Hull Street.
 In any case, we do know they were at that address 10 months later when the 1915 New York State Census was taken.
 It was an apartment building, with four other families living there at the same address.
 I haven't found a picture from back then, but here is a present day
 [view of the street.](https://goo.gl/maps/rFXaYe1htdznqtpe9)

 William died in 1918.
 Thomas was then three and a half years old so he probably